As early spring emerges, violets lift their nodding head to the sun, bringing beautiful blooms to gladden the hearts of all around them.

 The color of your sweetener will change the color of your syrup.
 For this reason some people prefer to use white sugar to get the most intense color possible.
 The color of your violets will also affect the color of your syrup.

-Violets were historically used as a litmus test as they are sensitive to the pH balance.
+People historically used violets as a litmus test as they are sensitive to the pH balance.
 This makes violet syrup really fun to play around with!

 When you use purple-colored violets to make violet syrup (which I recommend), the original color will vary based on the makeup of your water.
 You can add small amounts of lemon juice to the mixture to change the color (see the recipe photos below for my before and after).